Name, Legal Form, Legal Headquarters, Duration

 ix. elect the President and appoint the Treasurer.

 c.
-The General Assembly shall meet approximately every year two years at the registered office or in any other place to be specified in the letter of convocation.
+The General Assembly shall meet approximately every two years at the location of the FASC Convention or in any other place to be specified in the letter of convocation.

 d.
 The notification to attend is made by letter, fax, e-mail or any other communication medium.
 The convocation should be given at least 28 days before the date of the meeting and specify the points of the agenda.

-e.
+i.
 The General Assembly shall consist of one representative from each Ordinary Member, who shall normally be either a member of the Federation Executive Committee, the President of the Ordinary Member or a designated alternate.
-Member of the Executive Committee who is not otherwise member of the General Assembly may participate without voting rights in the meetings of the General Assembly.
-Members of the Secretariat shall participate in the General Assembly meetings without voting rights.
+A member of the Executive Committee who is not otherwise a member of the General Assembly may participate with voting rights in the meetings of the General Assembly.
 Associated Organizations are entitled to send observers to participate in the General Assembly meetings without voting rights.
+All individual members and affiliate members may participate as observers at the General Assembly meetings without voting rights.

-g.
+k.
 Where voting at the General Assembly meetings is necessary, it shall be subject to the following.
 There shall be one vote per Ordinary Member.
+The Executive (President, Vice-President, Secretary, Treasurer, Past-President) will also have one vote each.
+The Executive members cannot also vote as Ordinary members.
 To be carried by a simple majority, a resolution shall require a majority of votes by Ordinary Members, present and voting, with the provision that this majority at the same time represents more than 50% of the individual members of those Ordinary Members present and voting.
 To be carried by a qualified majority, a resolution shall require a two-thirds majority of votes by Ordinary Members, present and voting, with the provision that this majority at the same time represents more than two-thirds of the individual members of those Ordinary Members present and voting.
 Where possible, issues should be decided by consensus.
 The President shall have a casting vote.

 a.
 Divisions and Working Parties shall be empowered to further the object of the Federation within their respective spheres of interest.